Covid: France to drastically restrict travel from UK

 France reported 65,713 new Covid cases over a similar period but has only 240 confirmed cases of Omicron.

-The BBC's Hugh Schofield in Paris says there is no sense of panic about Omicron in France but there are doubts and worries.
+The BBC's Hugh Schofield in Paris says there is no sense of panic about Omicron in France, but there are doubts and worries.

 A statement from French Prime Minister Jean Castex's office (in French), said the UK was, in its own words, about to face a "landslide" linked to Omicron in the coming days.